Get E-Book

 };

-The stripBOM call removes a UTF-8 byte order mark if one is present.
-Some editors on Windows add BOMs to files, and the JSON parser should not see that marker as part of the document.
+stripBOM() removes a UTF-8 byte order mark if the file has one.
+Some editors, especially on Windows, may add a BOM.
+The JSON parser should not treat that marker as part of the document.

 js